tweedmann/3x8emotions/README.md

 In order to obtain all necessary files, start by downloading this repo as a .zip file.
 The folder contains all scripts to apply the (1) ed8 dictionary, (2) the neural network models based on locally trained word embeddings and (3) the ELECTRA model.
+However, due to size limitations you need to download the ELECTRA model manually, by clicking on "3x8emotions" on the right side under "Releases".

 ## (1) ed8